ArthurYdalgo/laravext/docs/before-you-start.md

-This documentation assumes that you have some experience with PHP, Laravel and Javascript, and also that you already have a development environment that meets the requirements to run a Laravel project.
+This documentation assumes that you have some experience with PHP, Laravel and Javascript, and also that you already have a development environment that meets the requirements to run a Laravel project using Vite as your bundler.

 ## Example Standards <!-- {docsify-ignore} -->